pir8radio/arr-script-1/README.md

 | Warning/Queued     | ✅ Removed from queue     | ✅ Removed from client    |

 * Add to blocklist and rescan after all.
+* Completed items are left in the torrent client as not to affect your ratio even if you don't use the files.
+* Unfinished downloads are removed from both the arr app and torrent client.

 ---

 ## License